yi-shiuan-tung/yi-shiuan-tung.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD Student at CU Boulder co-advised by <a href="https://hiro-group.ronc.one/">Professor Alessandro Roncone</a> and <a href="http://cairo-lab.com/">Professor Bradley Hayes</a>.
-My research interests are in leveraging environment design to enable fluid coordination among human-robot teams.

 Previously, I worked with <a href="https://interactive.mit.edu/"> Professor Julie Shah</a> at MIT on flexible assembly lines for human-robot collaboration.
 I received my Masters in Engineering and Bachelors Degree in Computer Science at MIT in 2018 and 2015 respectively.

+My research interests lie at the intersection of human-robot interaction, machine learning, and environment design.
+I develop algorithms that use <b>environment design</b> as a mechanism for improving intent inference, reward alignment, and fluency in human-robot collaboration.
+My work combines behavioral modeling (e.g., Boltzmann-rational agents, preference learning) with optimization and quality-diversity search to explore how modifying physical layouts or task structures improves alignment, trust, and shared understanding in real-world interactions.